-Cyclopharm completed its Research and Development Tax incentive claim for the 2021 financial year and received a cash payment in January 2022 of \$2.30 million from the ATO (vs 2020 \$3.10 million).

-Based on ongoing and planned research and development activities, Cyclopharm also expects to receive an R&D tax incentive in respect of the current financial year.
-The exact amount of any future R&D tax incentive will be subject to the nature, timing and value of R&D activities undertaken each year, some elements of which are outside of the company's control.
+Cyclopharm received a Research and Development Tax incentive payment for the 2022 financial year of \$1.64 million from the Australian Taxation Office in November 2022 (vs \$2.3 million in 2021).
+Based on ongoing and planned research and development activities, Cyclopharm expects to receive an R&D tax incentive in respect of the 2023 financial year.
+The exact amount of any future R&D tax incentive is subject to the nature, timing and value of R&D activities undertaken each year, elements of which are outside of the Company's control.

-Operations and strategy
+Operations and strategy deliverables

-During the year to 31 December 2021, we continued to execute the Company's growth strategy of leveraging its significant intellectual property, technology and technical expertise to broaden sales into new countries and expand end-use device applications and complementary businesses.
+During the year to 31 December 2022, we continued to successfully execute the Company's growth strategy of leveraging its significant intellectual property, technology and technical expertise to broaden sales and service into new countries and expanding end-use product applications and complementary businesses.
+While COVID-19 continued to interrupt many customers' activities, Cyclopharm continued to prioritise employee safety and welfare while executing our growth strategies.